3KUdelta/Orange-Pi-H2-H3-Hardware-PWM-Fan/README.md

 Credits for this goes to [https://www.instructables.com/PWM-Regulated-Fan-Based-on-CPU-Temperature-for-Ras/](https://www.instructables.com/PWM-Regulated-Fan-Based-on-CPU-Temperature-for-Ras/ "")

-To run the program automatically at startup, I made a bash script where I put all the programs I want to launch, and then I launch this bash script at startup with rc.local.
+To run the program automatically at startup, just use the bash script and autolaunch this bash script at startup within rc.local.

 Use FileZilla or similar to copy ___launch_fan_ctrl.sh___ and ___fan_ctrl.py___ into ___/home___